 3. Meta-analysis

-In our third approach to studying the importance of burn injuries and their treatments, we conducted a meta-analysis to evaluate the necessity of prophylactic systemic antibiotic treatment in children with burns (Csenkey et al., 2019).
-The search strategy is described in Methods.
-The flowchart of the search is shown in Figure 14.
+In our third approach of studying the importance of burn injuries and their treatments, we conducted a meta-analysis to evaluate the necessity of prophylactic systemic antibiotic treatment in children with superficial burns (Csenkey et al., 2019).